appmagine/react-jsonapi/README.md

 ## Features

-- Collects fragments defined on child components to construct a single query for each top-level component.
+- Collects query fragments defined on child components to construct a single query for each top-level component.

 - Automatically builds model and collection URLs with appropriate JSON-API